guthrietg/guts-behavioral-harmonization/README.md

-# guts-behavioral-harmonization
-Code for harmonising longitudinal behavioural, questionnaire, and social-network data across waves and work packages in the GUTS consortium.

 # GUTS WP2 Behavioral Data Cleaning

 This repository documents the behavioral data-cleaning workflow used for GUTS Work Package 2 (WP2) across Waves T0–T3.